chaitanya-m5/CC-Experiment-01-Hypervisor-Analysis/README.md

 Proxmox VE was studied as a bare-metal hypervisor, while VMware Workstation was studied as a hosted hypervisor.
 Ubuntu virtual machines were configured in both environments and evaluated using Sysbench.

-The benchmark results, resource utilization observations and graphical comparisons provide a practical understanding of the performance characteristics of the two virtualization approaches.
+The benchmark results, resource utilization observations and comparison graphs provide a practical understanding of the differences between Type-1 and Type-2 virtualization.